cybozu/nginx-uuid4-module/README.md

 Syntax: `uuid4 VARIABLE`
 Context: http, server, location

-Generates a version-4 UUID and sets it for the specified variable.
+Generates a version-4 UUID and assigns it to the specified variable.

 Install